Mechagodzilla: Heisei period (1993)

+Super Mechagodzilla featured in Godzilla vs. Mechagodzilla II (top); Mechagodzilla, also known as Kiryu, featured in Godzilla: Tokyo SOS (bottom).

 In Godzilla vs. Mechagodzilla II, Mechagodzilla is built as an anti-Godzilla weapon by the United Nations Godzilla Countermeasures Center using 23rd-century technology reverse engineered from the remains of Mecha-King Ghidorah.
 Mechagodzilla overpowers Godzilla in Kyoto, but is rendered harmless by a voltage backsurge caused by Godzilla.
 Mechagodzilla is recovered and merged with the smaller airship Garuda to form Super-Mechagodzilla (スーパーメカゴジラ, Supa-Mekagojira).
 This combined mecha later fights both Fire Rodan and Godzilla.
 He proceeds to cripple Godzilla by destroying his secondary brain and mortally wounds Rodan.
-Rodan then sacrifices his energy to revive Godzilla, who then uses his new red spiral atomic breath to destroy the weakened Super-Mechagodzilla.
+Rodan then sacrifices his energy to revive Godzilla, who begins emitting heat strong enough to melt Super-Mechagodzilla's armor.
+He then uses uses his new red spiral atomic breath to destroy the weakened mecha.

 In Godzilla vs. SpaceGodzilla, it is revealed that Mechagodzilla's remains were salvaged and used to construct Moguera.